geethasohita/myRetail/README.md

 ![example workflow](https://github.com/geethasohita/myRetail/actions/workflows/github-actions.yml/badge.svg)

-This is Python-Flask application using MongoDB as Database.
+This is Python-Flask application using MongoDB as Database
 <br><br>
 The application is deployed in [Heroku](https://myretailapp.herokuapp.com/) which is connected to [MongoDB Atlas](https://cloud.mongodb.com/v2/60f3634ae8541e66416796fd#clusters) in cloud.
 The [postman collection](https://github.com/geethasohita/myRetail/blob/main/myretail.postman_collection.json) has details related to all the endpoints for doing CRUD operations on resource `Product`